Ms-Bean/CS490-frontend/README.md

 # CS490-frontend
 ## A front end for the CS 490 project

 This branch will be deployed to heroku and use the server being hosted on heroku.
+Main on the other hand will make its calls to the server hosted locally on port 3500

 If the app is currently being hosted (which it most likely is), it can be accessed here. https://cs490-frontend-56d6b4e4d85f.herokuapp.com/index.html